nat-leo/cloud-noodle-bar/README.md

 In order to control which view is required, the boolean `bool isMobileViewPort` is used as a class property.

-Note that this is only used for high level widgets used for layouts.
+Note that this is only used for high level widgets that build layouts.
 The primary widgets used to build the layout (the CustomTextField widget, for example) don't have this property.